 1. Sweat & fever

-Especially if you are a parent or you simply supervise a child or a baby, you should always be prepared to know what to do in case of fever.
+Especially if you are a parent or you simply supervise a child or a baby, you should always be prepared to know what to do in case of a fever.
 Although sweating helps to regulate the body temperature, dehydration must be avoided or forced; it is more important to identify which is the cause (may also be non-infectious causes of fever) that led to fever, as well as its treatment.

 If a baby or an adult has fever no one should try to “help” him to sweat, but rather to “cool” the patient.
 Doctors recommend a list of medicines to reduce fever and also applying cold wraps to cool the body from the outside.

-If you are in the situation where there are no clean towels you can use, open your first aid kit and use the triangular bandage (lukewarm water for children, cold water for adults) and wrap it around the body.
+If you are in a situation where there are no clean towels you can use, open your first aid kit and use the triangular bandage (lukewarm water for children, cold water for adults) and wrap it around the body.

 2. Insert an object into the mouth of an epileptic person during a crisis